SanyueHan/Degree-Project/README.md

 ## Description
-This is a Python implemented interpreter, supporting a subset of the functionalities of MATLAB,
+This is a Python implemented interpreter, supporting a subset of the functionalities of MATLAB.
-including:
+1. Operator supported including:
-- Four basic arithmetic calculations
+  - arithmetic operators: + - * /
+  - relational operators: >= > <= < == !=
+  - logical operators: && \|\|

+2. Statements supported including:
+  - expression statement
-- Variable assignment
+  - assignment statement

 ## Run
 ### Environment
-Only Python 3.8, no third-party package needed up to now
+Python 3.8.5, no third-party package needed up to now

 ### REPL Execute
 #### Commands